smacke/ffsubsync/README.md

 Sync Issues
 -----------
+If the sync fails, the following recourses are available:
+- Try to sync assuming identical video / subtitle framerates by passing `--no-fix-framerate`;
+- Try passing `--gss` to use [golden-section search](https://en.wikipedia.org/wiki/Golden-section_search) to find the optimal ratio between video and subtitle framerates (by default, only a few common ratios are evaluated);
+- Try a value of `--max-offset-seconds` greater than the default of 60, in the event that the subtitles are out of sync by more than 60 seconds (empirically unlikely in practice, but possible).
+- Try `--vad=auditok` since [auditok](https://github.com/amsehili/auditok) can
-If the sync fails, there are a few recourses available.
-The best one to try first is to specify `--vad=auditok` as a command line option, since sometimes [auditok](https://github.com/amsehili/auditok) works well with ffsubsync in the case of of muffled or otherwise low-quality audio.
-Auditok does not specifically detect voice, but instead detects all audio; this property can yield suboptimal syncing behavior when a proper VAD can work well, but can be effective in some cases.
+  sometimes work better in the case of low-quality audio than WebRTC's VAD.
+  Auditok does not specifically detect voice, but instead detects all audio;
+  this property can yield suboptimal syncing behavior when a proper VAD can work well, but can be effective in some cases.

-The next step is to try different values for `--max-offset-seconds`.
-By default ffsubsync runs with `--max-offset-seconds=60`, since subititles are unlikely to be offset by more than 1 minute in practice, and enforcing this constraint typically leads to a better outcome.
-There may be some rare cases in which subtitles are more egregiously out of sync and where increasing this value can help.

 If the sync still fails, consider trying one of the following similar tools:
 - [sc0ty/subsync](https://github.com/sc0ty/subsync): does speech-to-text and looks for matching word morphemes